 Action Service: Action service may involve hours of volunteer service, non-profit fund raising, and community activism.

-Individual Action Service: The undergraduate student in collaboration with the Politis coordinator, the Student Affairs Director and the Director of General Education arranges to fulfil the Politis hours in the appropriate sites.
+Individual Action Service: The undergraduate student in collaboration with the Politis coordinator arranges to fulfil the Politis hours in the appropriate sites.

 Action Service through Courses: Course instructors may include in their course civic engagement activities related to the specific course.